p3palazzo/research_template/README.md

-- Click on the "Use this template" button above the file list and see further instructions on the page [Creating a repository from a template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) on GitHub's Help documentation.
+- Click on the "Use this template" button above the file list and see further instructions on the page [Creating a repository from a template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) on GitHub's Help documentation;
-- After checking out the repository, use `make install` to set up submodules and the virtual environment with the `Pandoc-xnos` filter (I expect you have `rsync` and Python 3 with `pip` installed).
+- After checking out the repository, use `make install` to set up submodules and the virtual environment (I expect you have `rsync` and Python 3 with `pip` installed);
+- Citation styles are updated frequently; run `make submodule` often to keep up-to-date with the latest revisions.

-- :warning: by default, only the `chicago-author-date.csl` style is checked out.
+:warning: By default, only the `chicago-author-date.csl` style is checked out.
 Edit `.install/modules/lib/styles/info/sparse-checkout` and run `make submodule` at any time if you want to add other citation styles.
-- Citation styles are updated frequently; run `make submodule` often to keep up-to-date with the latest revisions.

 You may also want to fork this repository to create your own template, or contribute features to this one.

-A word of caution: if you have several repositories based on this template, you might not want to replicate the virtual environment on every one of them, but rather invoke it from a single location, to save a little disk space.
+Tip: if you have several repositories based on this template, you might not want to replicate the virtual environment on every one of them, but rather invoke it from a single location, to save a little disk space.
 If this is the case, do not run `make install` but instead pick the `make` targets you need individually (inspect the Makefile to find out which ones).

 License
 -------